 I’m a new student.
 How do I begin?

 Simply contact Pranidhi to set up your starting date and time.
-In order to give each student ample care and attention, we take one new student per week per program (morning and afternoon).
+In order to give each student ample care and attention, we take one new student per month.
 New students are encouraged to commit to daily practice for two weeks.
-If daily practice is prohibitive, a minimum of 3 days a week is required.
+If daily practice is prohibitive, a minimum of 3 days a week is recommended.
 During this time, you will begin to learn the ashtanga yoga method and experience its benefits.
 After two weeks, please choose the monthly fee most appropriate for you.
 These first two weeks are offered as a gift.
 In exchange, we ask that you ‘pay it forward’ by performing an act of kindness or contributing to a service-based organization of your choosing.

 Students with an established ashtanga yoga practice are welcome to join the shala anytime.